 - Wood that looks paper-thin or has multiple layers of paper-like sheets, possibly almost coming off of the wood itself

 If any of the above symptoms of a termite infestation sound familiar, call our Clegg’s Pest Control team right away.
+You may be tempted to try and fix your termite problem by yourself, but wood-destroying insects and other destructive pests are best left to the professionals.
 Don’t let the infestation worsen and the damage to your property increase, call us at (888) MRCLEGG or contact us online to request your termite inspection.
 Also, ask our team members about our termite treatment payment plans and financing options if you are looking to fit treatment into a tight construction budget.